 You can imagine the excitement!

 Unfortunately trials injecting CGRP into the bloodstream of non-migraine sufferers compared to sufferers did not yield the results that indicate it as a causative agent.
-CGRP induced migraine attacks in migraine sufferers, but does not cause migraines in non sufferers.
-Despite this result the rather misleading conclusion was drawn that CGRP may be causative in migraine.
+CGRP induced migraine attacks in migraine sufferers, but does not cause migraines in non sufferers6 .
+Despite this result the rather misleading conclusion was drawn that CGRP may be causative in migraine7 .
 If it was, it would also cause migraine in non-sufferers.

 Again……..CGRP does not cause migraines infused into the bloodstream of non-sufferers.
 You need to be a migraine sufferer already for elevated CGRP to trigger an attack.